Position statement on Open Research

 Researchers retain the freedom of choice to decide the outlet for sharing their research outputs but are required to take funder policies into account and encouraged to consider Open Research principles when making choices.

 To support these expectations, the University will provide:

-- guidance and training for researchers at all career stages, including advice on sharing outputs and funder policies
+- guidance and training for researchers at all career stages, including advice on using open computational tools, sharing outputs, and funder policies.

 - support for sustainable Open Access options

-Guidance and training will continue to be provided by relevant expert teams (e.g., Library, Research IT, Research and Business Engagement, Information Governance), will be promoted through multiple channels and will build on existing provision:
+Knowledge exchange, guidance and training will continue to be supported by relevant expert teams (e.g., Library, Research IT, Research and Business Engagement, Information Governance), will be promoted through multiple channels, and will build on existing provision.

-The University will engage in discussions nationally and internationally to ensure that development of policies and procedures relating to Open Research aligns with institutional objectives and commitments.
+The University will engage in discussions locally, nationally and internationally to ensure that development of policies, procedures, and reward structures relating to Open Research aligns with institutional objectives and commitments.

-Institutional and funder policies underpin Open Research and the University will monitor the adoption of Open Research practices by its researchers and report as required and to inform the design of institutional policies and systems that support Open Research.
+Institutional and funder policies underpin Open Research and the University will monitor the adoption of Open Research practices by its researchers, to report as required and to inform the design of institutional policies and systems that support Open Research.

-This will include, but not be limited to, monitoring use of systems and software that support Open Research, for example the University’s research information system (PURE), other approved data repositories, and use of Open Access funding for publications.
+Monitoring will include, but not be limited to, the use of internal and external systems and software that support Open Research, for example the University’s research information system (PURE), other approved data repositories, and the use of Open Access funding for publications.